Skip to Content

 Grand Marais is an adorable town on the North Shore.
 There are many cute shops and restaurants.

-Park at the Artist Point Parking lot and walk out to the lake to see the lighthouse and point.
+Park at the Artist Point Parking lot and walk to the lake to see the lighthouse and point.

 Bayfield Wisconsin Waterfront